HarmoWatch/ngx-redux-core/README.md

 > Don't forget to add the state as described in step 1

-### 5. Display the todo items in the view
+### 5. Select values from the state

-To display the todo items you just can use the [reduxSelect](./docs/pipes/redux-select.md) pipe.
+To select a state value, you just can use the [reduxSelect](./docs/pipes/redux-select.md) pipe.
-Alternatively, you can also use the [@ReduxSelect](./docs/decorators/redux-select.md) decorator, the [ReduxSelector](./docs/api/redux-selector.md), or your [ReduxStateProvider](./docs/api/redux-state-provider.md)'s `select` method.
+But you've several options to select a state value.
+Please check out the [Select Pattern](./docs/articles/select-pattern.md) article for more information.

 ```angular2html
 <ul>